Perambra, Thrissur: Religion and infrastructure

 St.Antony's Church is a pilgrimage center in Perambra.
 The church's history in the town dates back to 1820, when a chapel was dedicated to St. Anthony of Padua as part of the Chalakudy parish for Sunday mass.
 In 1830 a church was built, and in 1832 it became an independent parish.

 CYM (Catholic Youth Movement) is a youth wing of the Perambra parish.
 The KCYM (Kerala CYM) has about 100 active members, and celebrated its Silver Jubilee in 2010.
 CYM is involved in blood donation, eye donation, a public library and other social-welfare activities.
 Perambra was declared a complete blood literacy village on 29 December 2005, when all 8,000 residents had been tested for their blood groups.
 Perambra was the third village to achieve blood literacy in Kerala, thanks to the CYM initiative.

 Puthukkavu Temple, one of the oldest Bagavathy temples, is located in Perambra.
 Thaalapoli maholsavam is celebrated every year on the tenth day of Makaram, featuring nine elephants.

 The Government Ayurveda Hospital Perambra, established in the 1940s, moved to Perambra in 1960.
 This hospital is one of the three government ayurveda hospitals in Kerala where Panchakarma treatment is available.

-Perambra is the birthplace of Member of Parliament Lonappan Nambadan, a former teacher and leading figure in the Communist Party who was MP from Mukundapuram from 2004–2009.
+Perambra is the birthplace of Member of Parliament Lonappan Nambadan, a former teacher and leading figure in the Communist Party who was MP from Mukundapuram from 2004 to 2009.